sLaNGjI/wp-missed-schedule/readme.txt

 Alpha Version 2015.1231.2017.11 (2017-11-30)

 Limited Missed Scheduled Posts Fixing per days!
-Customization of all Plugin Options (concept only)
+Preemptive Support PHP 7.0+ and 7.1+ or later Customization of all Plugin Options (concept only)
 All in One Virtual and Real Cron Method (concept only) Unlimited Missed Scheduled Posts Fixing per days! (pro)